How Drug Courts Save Lives in Recovery

 • Weekly Drug Court Session Attendance

 Other requirements are community service hours to be completed by the end of the phase and maintaining employment or academic enrollment.
 It is a pretty intensive schedule that creates structure and accountability.
-These weekly requirements decrease over time so that a phase-four participant may be more engaged in work and family responsibilities and has fewer drug tests, fewer probation check-ins, and matching treatment plans.
+These weekly requirements decrease over time so that a phase-four participant may be more engaged in work and family responsibilities and have fewer drug tests, fewer probation check-ins, and matching treatment plans.

 How Are Drug Court Programs Managed?

 The drug court oversight process includes regularly scheduled court hearings.
-Before each weekly court session with participants, the drug court team reviews each participants’ progress to develop determine rewards vs. sanctions for the participants’ completion of required activities.
+Before each weekly court session with participants, the drug court team reviews each participant’s progress to determine rewards vs. sanctions for the participants’ completion of required activities.
 Non-compliance (i.e., a positive drug test or missed group attendance) may earn a sanction such as increased testing, curfews, ankle bracelets, essays, and even detention for the day (or two).

-The Structure of a Drug court Is Key to Effectiveness
+The Structure of a Drug Court Is Key to Effectiveness

 Drug courts are not for low-risk offenders or non-addicted substance users; it is a promising alternative for well-screened and assessed high-risk offenders in high need of substance use disorder treatment instead of incarceration.
 In my experience, at least 75 percent of drug court participants also had a trauma history, a history of negative experiences in treatment, and had not been treated for trauma-related symptoms.